SegFaulty/RestInCloud/src/Ric/Client/README.md

 * if not use application default

 ## Help backup
-    ric backup {resource} [{targetFileName}] [options]
+    ric backup {sourceFilePath} [{targetFileName}] [options]

-    ric backup /home/www/ric/config/
+    ric backup /etc/apache.conf
-    ric backup /home/www/ric/config/ testService_host1_config.tar.gz --retention=last7
+    ric backup /etc/apache.conf myhost03-apache.conf --retention=last7

-backups the config dir (as tar.gz) with last7 versions
+backups the config with last7 versions
 procedure:
-* detect resource type (file, dir, STDIN, (mysql, redis) ..) and make a file of it
-* encrypt the file with salt(based on targetFileName) and (optionally) password
+* (optionally) password encrypt the file (salted with targetFileName)
-* (optionaly check minSize)
+* (optionally) check minSize
-* refresh this file with post request
+* try to refresh this file backup per post request (meta-data only) to the server
-* if failed store file with put request
+* if file not exists as backup or has changed upload the file per put request
 * check the file (sha1, minSize, minReplicas)

 * use "STDIN" as resource string to backup the piped content